decorator-factory/typing-tips/docs/one-offs/avoid-any/index.md

     response as JSON and do some things to it.
 If the remote service has a bug, or the programmer misunderstood the documentation, this could cause a bug that's hard to catch.
 Or worse, a security issue: see [CWE-20: Improper Input Validation](https://cwe.mitre.org/data/definitions/20.html).

-    This doesn't mean that you need to make an abomination of `if`s and `for`s every time you make an HTTP request.
-    There are tools such as [Pydantic](https://pypi.org/project/pydantic/) and [dataclass-factory](https://pypi.org/project/dataclass-factory/) that help with (de)serialization.

 5. Finally, `Any` is viral: if you do something to it, you get a new `Any`.
 If you're getting some things from a `settings: dict[str, Any]`, soon you'll be juggling a dozen of `Any`s.